cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-content-app/authentication.md

 description: How to Build Content app - Authentication
 ---

-For authentication, you will actually be implementing the [User Login](/guides/authentication/user-login) flow to receive the `accessToken` that will be used later on in this guide to create an essence NFT.
+For authentication, you will actually be implementing the [User Login](/guides/authentication/user-login) flow to receive the `accessToken` that will be used later on for different queries and mutations.

 ## Apollo Client